Detachment/Build-vue-hackernews-2.0-from-scratch/tutorials/0-vue.js-vuex-router/README.md

 - [Learn ES2015: A detailed overview of ECMAScript 2015 features](https://babeljs.io/learn-es2015/)
 - [Firebase: App success made simple](https://firebase.google.com/docs/web/setup)

-Don't get dizzy when you see so many lists, because apart from the vue.js and its ecosystem, you just need to know a little about the others.
+Don't get dizzy when you see so many lists, because apart from the Vue.js and its ecosystem, you just need to know a little about the others.
 Take ES6 for example, it is enough if you have ever used arrow function, Promise and some other basic features.

 ## Process

 There are some key points to bulid this project:
 - How to get data through the offered HackerNews API without installing Firebase package?
-**Answer :** After reading the Firebase ducument, I find the way to use firebase in a project without installing firebase package.
+**Answer :** After reading the Firebase ducument, I find the way to use Firebase in a project without installing Firebase package.
 Codes that with and without installing package can be like following:
     ```javascript
     // without installing firebase package: